Virginia Tango Piatti: Writing

 Within the family's circle of friends were many women's rights activists, like Gigina Sioli Legnani Conti, founder of the Lyceum Club of Milan; Rosa Genoni, an activist involved in improving educational and employment opportunities for women; sisters Gina and Paola Lombroso, both of whom wrote about social issues impacting women and children; and Vanna Piccini, a writer who wrote about the disparity of men's and women's societal roles.
-Her first book, Le reliquie di un ignoto (1915, The Relics of an Unknown Man) dealt with themes of social inequality.
+Tango Piatti's first book, Le reliquie di un ignoto (1915, The Relics of an Unknown Man) dealt with themes of social inequality.
 During World War I she worked as a nurse at the Red Cross Hospital of Florence and contributed serial pieces about her experiences to the journal Rassegna Nazionale (National Review), which were published as a book Diario di un'infermiera (Diary of a Nurse) in 1919.
 After she moved to Paris, in the late 1930s she primarily translated juvenile literature and edited pacifist journals.
-Historian and professor at the Università Cattolica del Sacro Cuore, Sabrina Fava, listed among her significant works in juvenile fiction Rori e le sue bestie (Rori and His Beasts, 1926) and Quattro cani a spasso (Four Dogs out for a Walk, 1931) and in theatrical comedies Teatro minimo (Minimal Theater, 1924), Maschere ridenti (Laughing Masks, 1929), and Il Piccolo Tarin (Little Tarin, 1952).
+Historian and professor at the Università Cattolica del Sacro Cuore, Sabrina Fava, listed among Tango Piatti's significant works in juvenile fiction Rori e le sue bestie (Rori and His Beasts, 1926) and Quattro cani a spasso (Four Dogs out for a Walk, 1931) and in theatrical comedies Teatro minimo (Minimal Theater, 1924), Maschere ridenti (Laughing Masks, 1929), and Il Piccolo Tarin (Little Tarin, 1952).
 In 1938, she published La fabbrica della felicità (The Factory of Happiness), a semi-autobiographical novel.